Naai Sekar Returns: Production

 The film was bankrolled by Allirajah Subaskaran under the banner Lyca Productions.
 The film was expected to be titled 'Naai Sekar' but went for an alteration in the title.
-Vadivelu and director Suraj first united for Thalai Nagaram, and the comic character 'Naai Sekar' in the film was a huge hit.
+Vadivelu and director Suraj first united for Thalai Nagaram, and the comic character 'Naai Sekar' in the film became popular.
 So, the team planned to name the character name as the title of the film.
 But the title was registered by production house AGS Entertainment, which stars Sathish.
 After a lot of discussions, the AGS production house still kept their film as Naai Sekar.
-So the makers had to go for an alteration in the title and finalised 'Naai Sekar Returns' as the new title.
+So the makers had to go for an alteration in the title and finalised Naai Sekar Returns as the new title.

-Recently in an interview, comedian Redin Kingsley confirmed that he is in the film.
+In an interview, comedian Redin Kingsley confirmed that he is in the film.

 Music

 The film's music is composed by Santhosh Narayanan in his first collaboration with Vadivelu and Suraj.
 The first single "Appatha" was released on 14 November 2022.
 The second single "Panakkaran" was released on 26 November 2022.
 The third single titled "Decent Aana Aalu" was released on 6 December 2022.